shivamchoudhary/e6998/README.md

-This is the develop branch!
-Please commit/merge on this branch!!
+Please commit/merge on develop and not on master!!
 E6998 Project Milestones
 Here is the summary of work that needs to be done before October 14
 * Objective: Create a website which can take in user input and display different customized content based on certain probability.